 Sri Ulagalandha Perumal Temple at Singanallur

-The bronze idol of Trivikrama in this temple is possibly the oldest.
+The bronze idol of Trivikrama in this temple is very ancient.

 Located at Sullivan street

 Located at Sullivan street next to Raghavendhra Swamy Temple